-Once the script is run, a env.sh file is emitted that sets the PATH, RISCV, and LD\LIBRARY\PATH environment variables.
-You can put this in your .bashrc or equivalent environment setup file to get the proper variables, or directly include it in your current environment:
+Once setup is complete, an emitted env.sh file should exist in the top-level repository.
+This file activates the conda environment created in build-setup.sh and sets up necessary environment variables needed for future Chipyard steps (needed for the make system to work properly).
+Once the script is run, the PATH, RISCV, and LD\LIBRARY\PATH environment variables will be set properly for the toolchain requested.
+You can source this file in your .bashrc or equivalent environment setup file to get the proper variables, or directly include it in your current environment:

-'''

 source ./env.sh

-'''